![]() |

 Further, Williams observed: “As an industry, we can no longer aim for minimum compliance to ‘get the job done’.
 While legislation such as the Building Safety Bill will make everybody in the supply chain more accountable throughout the various stages of a building’s existence, we can only truly make buildings safe by identifying all possible hazards and ensuring that the testing procedures to which construction products are subjected are relevant and the results can be relied upon.”

 Wrexham Mineral Cables contributed to the call for evidence issued in relation to the Independent Review of Building Regulations and Fire Safety led by Dame Judith Hackitt.
-The company has also lobbied the Government for its support in calling for more stringent product testing.- Legislative changes to Approved Document B come into force
+The company has also lobbied the Government for its support in calling for more stringent product testing.- Fire Doors: Routes to Enhanced Performance

 - Worry over passive fire protection in Scottish schools